Prashantrawat13/Terraform-S3-Backend-DynamoDB-Lock/README.md

     |
     ├── outputs.tf          # Output To be shown
     |
-    └── README.md           # This File
+    └── README.md           # This File is the you are reading.

 ---